 About Philosophy in Action Radio

-On Sunday’s Philosophy in Action Radio, I answered questions on replying to intrusive inquiries, changing minds on gay marriage, dealing with overzealous ideologues, buying from chinese companies, and more with Greg Perkins.
+On Sunday’s episode of Philosophy in Action Radio, Greg Perkins and I answered questions on exceptions to rules, judgments of men versus women for sexual relationships with minors, and more.
 The podcast of that episode is now available for streaming or downloading.
-You’ll find it on the episode’s archive page, as well as below.

 Listen or Download: